Agile Change Management - Myth or Three Realities?

 Agile Change Management, also sometimes referred to as Adaptive Change Management, is the process of breaking change into a series of change cycles.
 These cycles are then linked to program releases, where once proven as beneficial, transition to full roll-out and operational management.

-In addressing what Agile Change Management means for an organization on its enterprise transformation journey, three questions or three different realities come to mind.
+In addressing what this means for an organization on its enterprise transformation journey, three questions or three different realities come to mind.

 - How can we use Change Management in support of business agility transformations?